phaustin/pyman/Book/chap2/chap2_basics.rst

 Python ignores blank spaces or "white space" as it is sometimes called.
 The statement ``costPerGallon = 4.10`` in the above program could equally well be written as ``costPerGallon=4.10`` without the spaces before and after the ``=`` assignment operator; either way the statement means the same thing.
 Similarly, the white space after ``costPerGallon = 4.10`` but before the comment (hash) symbol is also ignored by Python.
 The idea is that you should use white space to make your program more readable.

 Now you are ready to run the code.
-Before doing so, you first need to use the IPython console to move to the ``PyProgs`` directory where the file containing the code resides.
-From the IPython console, use the ``cd`` command to move to the ``PyProgs`` directory.
-For example, you might type

 .. sourcecode:: ipython